FACT-Finder-Web-Components/magento2-module/README.md

 final chapter *Web Component Integration* describes how the web components interface with the shop system and how to customise them.

+## Requirements
+This module supports:
+ * Magento 2 version 2.2 and higher
+ * PHP version 7.1 and higher.

+Warning: PHP 7.0 is not supported

 ## Installation

 To install module, open your terminal and run the command: